Language: EN

 In the previous examples, we created a class called Person that defines properties (like name and age) and a method (like greet) common to all objects of that class.

-Internal operation Advanced
+Internal workings Advanced

-On the one hand, similar to structs, when an object is created in most object-oriented languages, a contiguous block of memory is reserved that contains all its attributes.
+On one hand, similar to structs, when an object is created in most object-oriented languages, a contiguous block of memory is reserved that contains all its attributes.